chriskachiokoro/insurance-predictor-streamlit/README.md

 1. Clone the repository
 2. Install dependencies
-3. Make sure Git LFS is installed if pulling model files
-4. Run the Streamlit app
+3. Run the Streamlit app